arinmis/my-experiments/prefix-sum/README.md

     for (i=0; i<=3; i++)
         sum = normalArray[i]

-    // but if we would have prefixArray we don't have to loop sum = prefix[3]
+    // but if we had prefixArray we don't have to loop sum = prefix[3]

     // in both cases sum is 24